Davidbuck84/Wonderbrass-MS1-project/README.md

 # Things To Change or Implement In The Future

 * Website was coded using HTML5 and Custom CSS3.
 I tried to add Bootstrap 4.4.1 whilst quite far into the project, this confused and overwrote a lot of CSS and ruind the site.
 With hindsite, this should have been implemented from the start, allowing my to make the site more responsive to a greater range of mobile devices and also allow me to add some more custom/fluid CSS content.

+* I have now added bootstrap libraries and made the site more responsive, but it would have been a lot better to add it from the start of the project.

 <br>
 <br>